 Thinking about launching a company blog?
 Great, now if you want to avoid being “that guy,” then here’s the essential elements that you should incorporate into your blog.

 3 – A posting schedule.
 This ties in with #2.
-Ideally, a company blog should have at least 2 new posts a week, and up to 5.
-Less than 2 is too little, and over 5 is usually too much.
+Ideally, a company blog should have at least 1 new post a week.
 Make sure each blogger knows how many posts a week/month they are responsible for, and have the posts up on a set pattern.
 Don’t have the bloggers put them up whenever inspiration strikes, that’s how you end up with 2 posts a week; one on Thursday night at 10:46pm, the other on Sunday at noon.
 Set up your posts to run in the middle of the week, and then move outward.
 Tues, Weds, and Thursday are usually the best days for traffic, so schedule posts to run these days, usually around 10am-noon.

 5 – An ‘About Us’ section.
 Tell me who you are, what you do, and how I can get in touch with you.
-Gotta have this.
+It’s best to include an email address AND a phone number.
+Yes, people still like to reach you via a phone call.
 For extra credit, add a section explaining what your blog is about.

 6 – Pictures and bios for EVERY blogger.
 Again, this is non-negotiable.
 I need to be able to SEE who every blogger is, and I need to know their background.
-Gotta have this.
+Simply seeing the face of the bloggers writing for your blog makes it much easier to trust and relate to the writers.
+Really.

 10 – A personal touch.
 Be human.
 Refer to commenters by name.
 Say ‘thank you’ early and often.
 Ask for feedback, and opinions.
 Remember that ultimately, people don’t want to connect with companies, we want to connect with people.